ssiarhei115/Hotel-reviewer-score-prediction/README.md

 ## Summary

     *At the final step 74 features was selected for model teaching.
-    *The score reached: 11.88.
-That correspond 18th place in the competition
+    *The score reached in [the Booking reviews competition](https://www.kaggle.com/code/siarheis/hotel-sc-prediction?scriptVersionId=140108874 "Link to the competition page on Kaggle"): 11.88.

 ## Libraries & tools used